 About adminThis author has not yet filled in any details.

 So far admin has created 8 blog entries.

 2013 Outstanding Promotion of Conservators and Conservation (Institution award): National Museum of Australia The National Museum Australia has consistently recognised and valued the work of conservators by presenting exhibitions and public programs that showcase the important role of its conservation section.
 In the past year this has included: a special temporary exhibition, Museum Workshop:

 This award recognises the unique skills brought by volunteers to the conservation of Australia’s cultural heritage and rewards volunteers who have made an outstanding contribution.
 The award encourages the two-way sharing of specialist skills between conservators and volunteers and acknowledges potential these relationships have to bridge identified skills gaps.
-2016 Outstanding Volunteer Award Celeste Wing Young Awarded to
+2019 - Jan Russell and Sue Brian This year’s

 This award was sponsored by Professor Emeritus Colin Pearson to acknowledge an AICCM member or research team who has undertaken substantial research in the field of material conservation, and who has shared this information within the national and/or international material conservation profession via the AICCM Bulletin.
-2018 Holly McGowan-Jackson, Senior Conservator of Frames and
+2019 - Gillian Osmond Gillian Osmond (centre)

 This award, inaugurated in 1995, recognises and rewards individuals whose extraordinary efforts have directly contributed to the raising of standards in their workplace or within their conservation field.
 It is also awarded to people who have worked to promote the profession of conservation and its activities to the wider community and who have encouraged